The bylaws under which the Council now operates were ratified by a community vote on January 5th, 2019.

 Membership is open to all who satisfy the criteria on the join form who are over 16.
 Members have the right to vote in elections of the founding board of directors and those of subsequent boards.
 They may also vote to approve bylaws and community benefits agreements (CBAs).

-The fifteen member founding board is empowered by the membership to negotiate on behalf of stakeholders in the Union Square area, represented by the Neighborhood Council in community benefits discussions.
+The fifteen member board is empowered by the membership to negotiate on behalf of stakeholders in the Union Square area, represented by the Neighborhood Council in community benefits discussions.
 They are also able to disburse funds, provide recommendations and speak on behalf of the USNC.